doriordan/skuber/docs/GUIDE.md

 ReplicaSet is the expected long-term successor of ReplicaionController in the Kubernetes project.
 It is currently different only in supporting both equality and set based label selectors (ReplicationController only support equality-based ones).
 The `NginxIngress` example uses a ReplicaSet to manage the ingress controller.

+### Other API groups

+Along with the core and extensions groups, more recent Kubernetes kinds tend to be defined in other groups.
+Currently skuber supports the following subpackages, each mapping to a different Kubernetes API group:

+***apps***

+Contains the `Deployment` and `StatefulSet` types:

+- Deployment

+(Note that a recent version of Kubernetes is needed to use the Deployment functionality in this release of Skuber).

+A Skuber client can create and update `Deployment` objects on the cluster to have Kubernetes automatically manage the deployment and upgrade strategy (for example rolling upgrade) of applications to the cluster.

+The following example emulates that described [here](http://kubernetes.io/docs/user-guide/deployments/).

+Initial creation of the deployment:

+    val nginxLabel = "app" -> "nginx"
+    val nginxContainer = Container("nginx",image="nginx:1.7.9").port(80)

+    val nginxTemplate = Pod.Template.Spec
+      .named("nginx")
+      .addContainer(nginxContainer)
+      .addLabel(nginxLabel)

+    val desiredCount = 5
+    val nginxDeployment = Deployment("nginx-deployment")
+      .withReplicas(desiredCount)
+      .withTemplate(nginxTemplate)

+    println("Creating nginx deployment")
+    val createdDeplFut = k8s create nginxDeployment

+Use `kubectl get deployments` to see the status of the newly created Deployment, and `kubectl get rc` will show a new replication controller which manages the creation of the required pods.

+Later an update can be posted - in this example the nginx version will be updated to 1.9.1:

+    val newContainer = Container("nginx",image="nginx:1.9.1").port(80)
+    val existingDeployment = k8s get[Deployment] "nginx-deployment"
+    val updatedDeployment = existingDeployment.updateContainer(newContainer)
+    k8s update updatedDeployment

+As no explicit deployment strategy has been selected, the default strategy will be used which will result in a rolling update of the nginx pods - again, you can use `kubectl get` commands to view the status of the deployment, replication controllers and pods as the update progresses.

+The `DeploymentExamples` example runs the above steps.

+- StatefulSet

+This can be used to manage stateful applications on Kubernetes - such as databases - analagous to the way in which `ReplicaSet` is used to manage stateless applications.

+***batch***

+Contains the `Job` and `CronJob` kinds.
+One of the skuber examples demonstrates a client of the `Job` type.

+***rbac***

+Contains the `Role`,`RoleBinding,`ClusterRole` and `ClusterRoleBinding` kinds - see the Kubernetes Role-Based Access Control documentation for details on how to use these kinds.

+***apiextensions***

+Currently just supports the CustomResourceDefinition kind introduced in Kubernetes V1.7.
+This is a powerful feature which allows clients to define their own Kubernetes resources, for use by custom controllers and for other advanced use cases.

 ## Label Selectors